 Ms. Colpron is a Fellow of the Ordre des comptables professionnels agrées du Québec.
 She has over 30 years experience in leadership roles in the financial services industry.
 She held senior positions from 2000 to 2012 at CDPQ where she was Senior Vice President, Financial Management.
 She was also Vice-President, Investment Administration and Vice-President, Finance and Administration Private Equity.
 From 1993 to 1999, Ms. Colpron held senior positions as Chief Financial Officer at Merrill Lynch Bank (Suisse) S.A. and Finance and Human Resources Manager of Standard Chartered Bank (Switzerland) S.A.
 Her foray into international business began in 1989 with Ernst & Young in London followed by Hong Kong in 1991 until 1993 as audit manager.
 Ms. Colpron has served as a member of the boards of directors of Fonds de solidarité FTQ since 2012, the Canada Infrastructure Bank since 2017 and the Investment Industry Regulatory Organization of Canada (IIROC) since 2017.
-Since 2020, she serves as Vice Chair of the Board of Directors of IIROC.
-She is a member of various committees of these boards and is Chair of a Finance and Audit Committee.
-Chair of a Human Resources and Pension Committee, and Chair of a Financial Asset Management Committee.
+She is a member of various committees of these boards and is Chair of a Finance and Audit Committee, Chair of a Human Resources and Pension Committee, and Chair of a Financial Asset Management Committee.
 She was also Vice Chair, corporate director and member of various committees of the Professional Insurance Liability Fund of Barreau of Québec from 2012 until 2020.

-Member Relevant Education and Experience André P. Brosseau Mr. Brosseau has worked in the investment banking industry since 1986.
+André P. Brosseau

+Mr. Brosseau has worked in the investment banking industry since 1986.
 From 1994 to 2007, he held various executive positions with CIBC, most recently he was Co-Head of Canadian Cash Equities and of Global Cash Equities at CIBC World Markets Inc., as well as a member of the Executive Committee.
 Mr. Brosseau currently serves as Chair of the Board and Chief Executive Officer of Du Musée Investments Inc. (formerly Avenue Capital Markets BNB Inc.), a family office with private investments in Canada, the United States and Brazil that he founded in 2010.
-He also serves as director, Chair of the Audit Committee and of the Compensation Committee of DMD Digital Health Connections Group Inc., a company of which he is one of five founders, that provides digital solutions for pharmaceutical companies.
-Mr. Brosseau is also an advisor and owner of Quintess (formerly Grupo Cimcorp Brazil), an IT company specializing in outsourcing and telecommunication infrastructure management.
+Until the sale of the company in the summer of 2021, he was a director, chairman of the audit committee and chairman of the compensation committee of DMD Digital Health Connections Group Inc., a digital solutions company of which he was one of the five founders and which specializes in digital media for pharmaceutical companies.
+Mr. Brosseau is vice chair of the board and owner of Quintess (formerly Grupo Cimcorp Brazil), an IT company specializing in outsourcing, digital transformation, and telecommunication infrastructure management with over 3,000 employees.